Robert H. Liebeck

 Robert Hauschild Liebeck is an American aerodynamicist, professor and aerospace engineer.
-Until retiring from his position as senior fellow at the Boeing Company. in 2020, he oversaw their Blended Wing Body ("BWB") program.
+Until retiring from his position as senior fellow at the Boeing Company in 2020, he oversaw their Blended Wing Body ("BWB") program.
 He has been a member of the National Academy of Engineering since 1992, where he is an AIAA Honorary Fellow, the organization’s highest distinction.
 He is best known for his contributions to aircraft design and his pioneering airfoil designs known as the "Liebeck Airfoil".
-Since his retirement he remains active in aviation industry associations and continues to teach at UCI.
+Since his retirement he remains active in aviation industry associations and continues to teach at University of California, Irvine.

 Education

 Liebeck pursued studies in aerospace engineering at the University of Illinois at Urbana–Champaign.
 He graduated with a Bachelor of Science in 1961, a Master of Science in 1962 and a PhD in 1968.
 It was while pursuing his PhD that he produced the first airfoil designs that would come to be known as the "Liebeck Airfoil".